 And he resolved that there was no

-Greater nobility.
+Greater spirit.

-Sitting under gamble-oaks, trapped in
+the shade of gamble-oaks, trapped in

 Contemplation of each passing moment,